 SAINT JUDE CATHOLIC SCHOOL, in its commitment to render quality and relevant education to its students, is embarking on a new journey that will surely catapult its educational standards to greater heights – the International Baccalaureate Diploma Program (IBDP) accreditation.
 As the school braves the challenges and curricular innovations that an international curriculum entails, it has managed to integrate its own vision, mission, and core values to this new programme.
 Thus, creating a premium and challenging education for the Judenites.
 Here is a glimpse of what the IBDP is all about.

 The IBDP requires students to choose courses in each of the six (6) subject groups namely: Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Mathematics and The Arts.

-Students are to remain in these courses for two (2) years, acquiring a depth of knowledge and a plethora of experiences that prepares them for lies ahead.
-At the heart of the IBDP are its core components – Creativity, Activity, Service (CAS), Extended Essay (EE) and Theory of Knowledge (TOK).
+Students are to remain in these courses for two (2) years, acquiring a depth of knowledge and a plethora of experiences that prepare them for what lies ahead.
+At the heart of the IBDP are its core components – Creativity, Activity, and Service (CAS), Extended Essay (EE) and Theory of Knowledge (TOK).
 These three components must be complied with by students to be a bonafide IBDP graduate.